SelmanDemiray/Maple_Chat/README.md

 Example Request:

-bash
 Copy code
 curl "http://localhost:8007/health"

 Example Response:

-json
 Copy code
 {
   "status": "healthy"
 }

 📜 License
-This project is licensed under the MIT License.
+MIT License

+Copyright (c) 2024 Selman Demiray

+Permission is hereby granted, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 🙌 Contributing
 We welcome contributions!
-To improve the project or add new features:
+If you'd like to improve the project or add new features, please follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature-branch).
 Make your changes.
 Commit your changes (git commit -am 'Add new feature').
 Push your changes (git push origin feature-branch).
-Open a pull request and describe your changes.
+Open a pull request describing your changes.
-Ensure your code is well-tested and documented.
+Please ensure your code is well-tested and documented.

 💡 Acknowledgements
-FastAPI: Web framework for building the API.
+FastAPI: Web framework used to build the API.
 HuggingFace Transformers: Models for NLP and multimodal applications.
-Nginx: Web server for the frontend UI.
+Nginx: Web server for the frontend.
 Docker: Containerization platform for deployment.
-DuckDuckGo API: Web search for real-time context.
+DuckDuckGo API: Web search capability for real-time context.

 ⚠️ Disclaimer
-This project is provided "as-is" with no warranty.
-Ensure compliance with all legal and ethical guidelines when deploying AI models.
-We are not liable for any damages or legal risks associated with its usage.
+This project is provided as-is.
+We do not provide any warranties or accept liability for damages or legal risks associated with the usage of this software.
+Make sure to comply with all relevant laws and ethical guidelines when deploying AI models.